 Although rail transport is the eco-friendliest way to travel, sometimes it’s not an option.
 Investing in renting an eco-car is one of the most effective ways to preserve nature.
 Since the demand for environmentally-sensitive transportation options is on the rise, hybrid and biofuel-powered rental cars are available these days.

-Renting a low-emission, fuel-efficient hybrid vehicle costs roughly USD5 to 10 more per day compared to other vehicles.
+Renting a low-emission, fuel-efficient hybrid vehicle like Tesla costs roughly USD5 to 10 more per day compared to other vehicles.
 On the other hand, you will save money at the gas station, as such a car requires less fuel.

 From unavoidable jetlag to keeping track of your travel expenses, innovative start-ups have taken into account every loose nut and bolt in the corporate travel experience: